ionide/Fornax/README.md

 ### Templates

 Templates are F# script files representing different templates that can be used in the website.
 They need to `#load` `siteModel.fsx` file, and `#r` `Fornax.Core.dll`.
-They need to define F# record called `Model` which defines additional settings passed to this particular template, and `generate` function of following signature: `SiteModel -> Model -> string -> HtmlElement`. `SiteModel` is type representing global settings of webpage, `Model` is type representing settings for this template, `string` is main content of post (already compiled to `html`).
+They need to define F# record called `Model` which defines additional settings passed to this particular template, and `generate` function of following signature: `SiteModel -> Model -> Post list -> string -> HtmlElement`. `SiteModel` is type representing global settings of webpage, `Model` is type representing settings for this template, `Post list` contains simplifed information about all avaliable posts in the blog (usefull for navigation, creating tag cloud etc.) `string` is main content of post (already compiled to `html`).

 Templates are defined using DSL defined in `Html` module of `Fornax.Core`.